 Construction sites and oilfields are dangerous places.
 The first recourse for injured workers is the workers’ compensation system.
 However, damages from a serious injury or death may far exceed the benefits available from workers’ compensation.

-At the Cederberg Law Firm, Boulder personal injury attorneys Jim and Luke Cederberg handle third-party construction site or oilfield injury claims for people in Colorado.
-To learn more about your case, contact their office in Boulder for a free consultation about your oilfield or construction site accident.
+At the Cederberg Law Firm, Boulder Personal Injury Attorney Jim Cederberg handles third-party construction site or oilfield injury claims for people in Colorado.
+To learn more about your case, contact the Cederberg Law Firm in Boulder for a free consultation about your oilfield or construction site accident.

 Getting Beyond the Workers’ Compensation System for Colorado Residents

 Workers’ compensation laws prevent lawsuits against co-employees, the employer, or any contractor or owner up the chain of command from the injured employee.
 However, many parties on job sites are vulnerable to suit if they were at fault and caused the injury.
 These include subcontractors down the chain from the employer; subcontractors who are parallel to the employer or outside the employer’s chain of command; engineers; and vendors and manufacturers of equipment.

 Workers’ compensation benefits are payable to the workers injured on oilfield or construction sites without regard to fault.
 Workers’ compensation claims are best handled by a lawyer who specializes in workers’ compensation law because very specific rules, procedures and recovery rights apply.
 Jim Cederberg will work with your workers’ compensation lawyer to determine if you are entitled to recovery above the workers’ compensation schedule.

 Fault-based claims against others are best handled by a lawyer experienced with such claims.
 Colorado law provides that any percentage of fault attributed to someone other than the parties who are sued gets subtracted from the injured person’s recovery.
 This means that blaming the employer is a common strategy used by other defendants to avoid liability.